Batoul-Shaheen/Particle-Filter-Project/README.md

 - **Clone the Repository**
 - **Compile the Code & Run the Program**
 - **Input Data**
-The program reads robot movements from a CSV file located at C:/Users/DELL/Downloads/robot.csv.
-Ensure your CSV file follows the expected format.
+The program reads robot movements from a CSV file